 I have been thinking about writing a personal mission statement for a while now.
 However, I was unsure of how to articulate “my mission.”

 I started on this path, by first creating a vision board to get a sense of what is important to me and what my goals are.
-It is a visual display of what I would like to do with my life.
+A vision board is a visual display of the goals I would like to accomplish in my life.
 Vision boards are really fun to make.
 If you haven’t made one, you should give it a try!
 You can check out mine here.

 Soon after, I realized I needed to write a personal mission statement.
 It took a bit longer than I had hoped, as I had many general ideas but needed to get specific.